ericniebler/stl2/ext/constexpr/P0XXX.md

 # Background

 During review of P0370R2 "Ranges TS Design Updates Omnibus" at Issaquah, LWG directed that functions declared in the header `<experimental/ranges/iterator>` should be `constexpr` if they are so in the C++ WP header `<iterator>`.
 It was suggested that the new iterator adaptors added in the Ranges TS, `counted_iterator` and `common_iterator`, should also be "as `constexpr` as possible" in the spirit of e.g. `reverse_iterator` and `move_iterator`.
+We've enlarged the scope slightly to include some utilities (`tagged`, `dangling`, and `exchange`) to enable the use of the iterator tools to implement constexpr algorithms.

 This paper proposes changes to the specification of:

 - the iterator operations `advance`, `next`, `prev`, and `distance`
 - the iterator adaptors `reverse_iterator`, `move_iterator`, `counted_iterator`, and `common_iterator`
 - the sentinel adaptor `move_sentinel`
 - the `dangling` wrapper class template
 - class template `tagged`
+- function template `exchange`

 to enable those components to be used in the implementation of `constexpr` algorithms.